nipype/pydra-tasks-template/README.md

 a tag is pushed to the repository, so only the first step needs to be donne manually.

 Note also that we assume tags will be version numbers and not be prefixed with `v` or some other string.
-See Versioneer documentation for alternative configurations.
+See `setuptools_scm` documentation for alternative configurations.

 ## Namespace packages